ulfschneider/ulf.website/content/posts/2020-07-27-13-ways-designers-screw-up-presentations.md

 Assumptions prior to the client presentation:

-- The work is good
+- The work is good.
-- The work is tested
+- The work is tested.

 The 13 things to avoid: